 Warts are swellings that can be caused by one of the over 100 types of human papillomaviruses (HPV).
 There are various clinical forms of warts that include flat warts, periungual warts, plantar warts, genital warts, filiform warts and common warts.
-As such, this great post about treating warts plays a huge role in treating warts.
-Some health professionals say that the best treatment for warts is no cure at all as they are known to disappear on their own in time.
+As such, this great post about treating warts plays a huge role in treating them.
+Some health professionals say that the best treatment is no cure at all as they are known to disappear on their own in time.

 However, this may take years depending on the type of wart or the type of HPV virus causing them.
 If you are diabetic or have a weak immune system, it is recommended that you avoid any self-treatment for warts and allow them to disappear over the cause of time.